yujiachen99/SodaCoder/README.md

 # SodaCoder

-This is the repository of SodaCoder.
+This is the repository of our SODA framework.

 ## Dataset